kelson8/fivem-scripts/README.md

 * ch_typescript - Testing typescript fivem functions.
 * ch_nui - Testing nui functions with javascript.
 * ch_test -
+* Population functions - taken the idea for a config and for enabling/disabling police into my own resource so I know where it is at.
+* Helicopter testing - check if vehicle has searchlight, toggle searchlight.
+* Ped Test - spawn peds to fight.
+* Spawn a ped to drive you to a marker.
+If you get out of the car they'll keep going.
+I need to figure out how to make them stop.
+Possibly lock the player inside and make make a /stopvehicle command for it or something.
+Spawn ped and return its Entity ID
+* Player test - So far I just have alerts, advanced notifcations, busy spinners and subtitles in this, I need to move these somewhere else.
+* test.lua - Misc testing and random stuff in here.

 ---
-* [Original creator](https://github.com/bepo13/FiveM-StreetRaces) for below resource, I did not create this, I have modified it to have a gui.
+* [Original link](https://github.com/bepo13/FiveM-StreetRaces) for below resource, I did not create this, I have modified it to have a gui, credit goes to [bepo13](https://github.com/bepo13) on github.
-* Street races - I am working on making a custom gui for the StreetRaces resource
+* Street races - I am working on making a custom gui for the StreetRaces resource, this mostly works but a few bugs need fixed before I will make a release for it, I haven't figured out how to make it to where markers aren't placed when a race is loaded.

 # Commands
 #### Car